HenkVanAsselt/kali_remote_sniffer/README.md

 From https://www.offensive-security.com/kali-linux-arm-images/ downloaded
 **64-bit kali-linux-2020.4-rpi4-nexmon-64.img.xz** and installed this image
 on a 64 GB SDCard with Raspberry Pi Imager V1.5.

+It is wise to update this installation with the following commands, but do this during the night, as it might take a few hours.

+    sudo apt update
+    sudo apt full-upgrade -y

 ##### Use plink.exe, part of putty suite to start tcpdump on the Raspberry, and start Wireshark on the PC